carolmendescan/trybe/README.md

 This repository contains all learning activities developed by *[Ana Carolina Silva Oliveira Mendes![linkedIn](https://user-images.githubusercontent.com/64224044/92247653-e5267380-ee9d-11ea-995b-bbaede677424.png)](https://www.linkedin.com/in/carolmendes-can/)*  while studying at [TRYBE](https://www.betrybe.com/) :rocket:

 *Trybe is a school of the future that was founded with the purpose of generating significant opportunities for anyone who wants to improve their lives and build a successful career in technology.
-Assuming a genuine commitment to people, Trybe offers one method of payment where the students only start paying when they get a good job.*
+Assuming a genuine commitment to people, Trybe offers a method of payment where the students only start paying when they get a good job.*

 The program has more than *1500 hours* of classroom and online classes and covers front-end, back-end, computer science, software engineering, agile methodologies, and soft skills.